 - R-S – Shiloh (Level R), Matilda (Level S)

 - T-V – How to Train your Dragon (Level T), Bud, Not Buddy (Level U), Holes (Level V)

 - W-Y – Walk Two Moons (Level W), The Little Prince (Guided Level X), Echo (Level Y)

-One page of a larger book is typically enough to see if your youngster has mastered fluency and understanding.
+One page of a larger book is typically enough to see if your child has mastered fluency and understanding.

 Remember, the objective is to instil a love of reading in your child.

 Pre-read the selection you’re giving your kid to assess their understanding, and come up with a few questions you may ask them once they’ve finished reading it.

 You’ve discovered their approximate reading level when they reach to a stage where they’re challenged but still understanding with decent fluency.

 They should be able to read books that are one or two levels below their reading level at home.
 This boosts the confidence of aspiring readers.

 The Four Major Reading Levels